usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 #### 5.1.2.
 Holder-of-Key Assertions

 A holder-of-key assertion contains a reference to a symmetric key, or a public key that corresponds to a private key, possessed by and representing the subscriber.
 To establish a holder-of-key binding of an assertion to a claimant, the RP SHALL require the claimant to prove possession of the key that is referenced in the assertion in addition to presentation of the assertion itself.
 An assertion containing a reference to a key held by the subscriber for which key possession has not been proven SHALL be considered a bearer assertion.

->**MG: How does this last sentence work?
-Where is the holder-of-key in that scenario?**

 The key referenced in a holder-of-key represents the subscriber, not any other party in the system including the browser, IdP, or RP.
 This key MAY be distinct from any key used by the subscriber to authenticate to the IdP.